feedm3/learning-static-website-hosting-on-aws-s3/README.md

 	]
 }
 ```
-3. Create a new pipeline on CodePipeline
+3. Create a `.travis.yml`file in your repository: